All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Anti-inflammatory nutrition.
 Foods rich in omega-3 fatty acids, colorful vegetables, and lean protein support your body's repair processes.
 Reducing sugar and processed foods may help manage systemic inflammation.
 Check out our guide to for ideas.

-Sleep optimization.
+Sleep improvement.
 Your body does most of its repair work during deep sleep.
 Growth hormone release peaks during sleep, and this is critical for tissue repair.
 Aim for 7-9 hours of quality sleep per night.

 Hydration.
 Joint cartilage is largely made of water.
 Proper hydration supports synovial fluid production and helps nutrients reach joint tissues.